-Thanks to its central location, you can plan many fantastic weekend trips from Phoenix.
 Phoenix is the best place to start your weekend road trips across the Southwest, or a weekend holiday to nearby towns, national parks, and outdoor adventures that await you.

-As the weather turns hot at the end of spring, you can head north, or cool off in one of many amazing Arizona lakes.
+As the weather turns hot at the end of spring, you can head north, or cool off in one of many amazing Arizona lakes

 In fall and winter, you can follow the brilliant national parks and monuments to witness the magical fall colours or plan a road trip to the best Christmas towns near Phoenix.

-No matter the time of the year, there is no shortage of choices for planning weekend getaways from Phoenix, where you have a plethora of activities and things to do,
+No matter the time of the year, there is no shortage of choices for planning weekend getaways from Phoenix.

-from exploring abandoned mining towns down south to enjoying high-elevation weather in Northern Arizona.
+You have a plethora of activities and things to do, from exploring abandoned mining towns down south to enjoying high-elevation weather in Northern Arizona.

 These long weekend getaways from Phoenix offer the perfect way to escape the summer heat, visit historical sites, go on an outdoor adventure, and enjoy world-class cuisine.